Cal 20

 Description

 The CAL 20 is a small sailboat designed by Bill Lapworth.
 With her light displacement hull, she offers spirited performance.
 The boat is especially known for its relative speed in heavy air.
 Class rules limit sails to working jib and mainsail making competitive class racing with minimal crew quite inexpensive.
-An ideal choice for weekend cruising, day sailing, or club racing.
+Built by Jensen Marine (later Cal Yachts) from 1961 to the early 1980s, with over 1,945 units produced, making it one of the most popular small sailboats of its era.
+Designed as an entry-level daysailer and club racer, it combines simplicity, affordability, and lively performance, appealing to beginners, families, and competitive sailors.
+Its lightweight fiberglass construction, shoal draft, and trailer ability make it ideal for lake sailing, coastal day trips, and one-design racing, with active fleets still racing in California, the Great Lakes, and Chesapeake Bay.

 Construction Details